Can You Check If Your Info Is on the Dark Web?

 The simplest way to check if your information has been leaked is to use a free Dark Web scanner like the ones offered by Aura or HaveIBeenPwned.
 These tools safely check your email address against recent data breaches to see if your passwords or personal information have been leaked.

-The downside to using free tools is that they only scratch the surface.
-To find out the true extent of how much of your personal information has been leaked, you need a stronger and more continuous monitoring method .
+Unfortunately, free tools only scratch the surface.
+To find out the true extent of how much of your personal information has been leaked — and how you can protect yourself from identity theft, fraud, and hacking — you need a 24/7 monitoring and alert solution.

 The Dark Web (not to be confused with the Deep Web) is a hidden part of the internet that is inaccessible through traditional “surface web” search engines and web browsers like Chrome or Firefox.
 Instead, accessing the Dark Web requires a specialized browser called Tor, which hides users’ locations and identities.